abbyazari/abbyazari.github.io/_pages/publications.md

 ---
 This page includes publications in the previous 2 years.
 You can find a full list of published works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>

-## Current manuscripts under review:
+### Currently under review:

 * Paranicas, C. P., Thomsen, M. F., Kollmann, P., **[et al. with 7 others including Azari, A. R.]** "Inflow speed analysis of interchange injections in Saturn's magnetosphere".

+* Dewey, R. M., Slavin, J., Raines, J. **Azari, A. R.**, and Sun, W. "MESSENGER observations of flow braking and flux pileup of dipolarizations in Mercury's magnetotail: Evidence for current wedge formation".

+### 2020

+* **Azari, A. R.**, Biersteker, J. B., Dewey, R. M., Doran, G., Forsberg, E. J., Harris, C. D. K., Kerner, H. R., Skinner, K. A., Smith, A. W., Amini, R., Cambioni, S., Da Poian, V., Garton, T. M., Himes, M. D., Millholland, S., and Ruhunusiri, S. [and 31 co-signatories] "Integrating Machine Learning for Planetary Science: Perspectives for the Next Decade".
+Submitted to the <a href="https://www.nationalacademies.org/our-work/planetary-science-and-astrobiology-decadal-survey-2023-2032"> NRC Planetary and Astrobiology Decadal Survey</a>.
+Full text availiable via <a href="http://surveygizmoresponseuploads.s3.amazonaws.com/fileuploads/623127/5489366/214-9e0b1af3bd2b40cd24fdedaedb325596_AzariAbigailR.pdf">hosting by the decadal survey</a>.

+  *Perspective on reccomendations to the planetary community to ensure the long-term success for integrating machine learning into planetary science.

 * Liemohn, M. W., **Azari, A. R.**, Ganushkina, N. Y., and Rastatter, L. "The STONE curve: A ROC-derived model performance assessment tool".
+Earth and Space Science.
 Preprint acessible at <a href="https://www.essoar.org/doi/10.1002/essoar.10502020.1"> ESSOAr</a>, and <a href="https://arxiv.org/abs/2005.03542"> arXiv</a>.

-* Dewey, R. M., Slavin, J., Raines, J. **Azari, A. R.**, and Sun, W. "MESSENGER observations of flow braking and flux pileup of dipolarizations in Mercury's magnetotail: Evidence for current wedge formation".

-## Accepted:

-### 2020
+  *This work describes a new assessment tool for continuous data-model comparisons most similar to the ROC curve for classifcation analyses.

 * **Azari, A. R.**, Lockhart, J. W., Liemohn, M. W., and Jia, X. (2020).
 "Incorporating Physical Knowledge into Machine Learning for Planetary Space Physics".
 Frontiers in Astronomy and Space Sciences.
-Preprint acessible at <a href="https://arxiv.org/abs/2006.01927"> arXiv</a>.
+Acessible at <a href="https://arxiv.org/abs/2006.01927"> arXiv</a> and <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/"> Frontiers</a>.

-  *This work provides an example of interpretable machine learning for the field of planetary space physics along with a guide for future applications of machine learning to space physics problems.
+  *This work provides an example of interpretable machine learning for the field of planetary space physics along with guidelines for future applications of machine learning to space physics problems.
 Within the Machine Learning in Heliophysics collection.
-Preview accesible at  <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/abstract"> Frontiers</a>.*

 * **Azari, A. R.** (2020).
 "A Data-Driven Understanding of Plasma Transport in Saturn's Magnetic Environment".
 PhD Thesis.
 University of Michigan.